This post was written by Dale Hoyt and is based on interviews with the participants and old emails.

 Starting in 2014 Hugh and Don and I divided up the responsibilities for the rambles: Hugh and I were to be responsible for writing up the rambles we led.
 Don would count the participants, take photographs and keep a list of everything we remarked on or identified.
 Each of us edited and corrected the blog post and the list of species.
 I was responsible for actually posting the report and adding Don's photos to it.

-The number of participants continues to grow.
-In April, 2012, there were 34 ramblers on the mailing list and, at present (Feb., 2016), we have 155 participants.
+The number of participants continued to grow.
+In April, 2012, there were 34 ramblers on the mailing list and, at present writing (Feb., 2016), we have 155 participants.
+(The number of Ramblers increased to 220+ by the end of 2017.
 Not all of the people on the mailing list attend every ramble.
 Weekly participation varies between 20 and 30+ attendees.
 About two dozen regularly attend nearly every week.
 The increase in number of participants created some problems, though.
 In the beginning we (Hugh and Dale) sent Ramble reminders and, later, links to new blog posts to all our participants using our personal internet service providers (ISP).
 But as the mailing list surpassed 100 addresses our ISPs treated our group emails as spam and refused to send them.
 We had to find another solution and I selected a newsletter email service, TinyLetter, to communicate with the Ramblers.
 We have used it since August 30, 2014, when we had 109 subscribers.

 Losses and Gains